OBDS-Training/OBDS_Precourse_Setup/incourse/ssh_config.md

 # Configuring SSH Shortcuts

-Before you proceed, please make sure you have completed all the instructions for [Creating an SSH key pair](create_ssh_keypair.md) and have the Atom text editor installed and configured.

 Here, we configure a set of SSH profiles that allow you to connect more rapidly to the CGAT cluster.
+Before you proceed, please make sure you have completed all the instructions for [Creating an SSH key pair](create_ssh_keypair.md).

 ## Windows 10